thefooly/RPG-initiative-track/README.md

 GMs can keep track of Health Points and buffs/malus durations (`effects`), without showing them to the players.

-GMs can edit the table on the fly and the table with automatically sort the initiative correctly and synchronzie with all the clients connected.
+GMs can edit the table on the fly and the table will automatically sort the initiative correctly and automatically synchronzie with all the clients connected.

 By clicking on the `clock` icon, the GM will select the corrisponding character WITHOUT affecting the duration of ongoing effects (only the `next` button changes ongoing effects dynamically).